 By default, your To Do views (e.g. Today, Action, Waiting On) and Projects open in the ActiveInbox's Results view, which gives you extra powers, such as ranking and grouping emails.

-If you ever want to see the equivelent Gmail Results, you can click Switch to Gmail Results at the bottom of that view.
+If you ever want to see the equivelent Gmail Results, you can click the green mail-tick icon in upper right corner of Gmail, to toggle between Gmail Results and ActiveInbox Results.

 But if you want every To Do view and Project to open in Gmail Results, you can open the Preferences and uncheck Open Review Bar links into "Active Results" tab (instead of regular Gmail results).